Engebø Rutile and Garnet

 The main conclusions regarding the fjord disposal solution from the EIA studies were:

 Norway has long-term experience with sea disposal of tailings.
-Currently there are five active tailings deposits in Norway and two (including Engebø) have recently been permitted.
+Currently there are four active sea-deposits for tailings in Norway.
 Experience with fjord deposition in Norway is, for the most part, positive.
-Advanced systems for continuous monitoring exist and there are established best practise guidelines for tailings deposition to limit the environmental footprint.
+Advanced systems for continuous monitoring exist and as well as best practise guidelines for tailings deposition to limit the environmental footprint.